Is Billy Bush Begging To Be On ‘DWTS 2017?’ Even Willing To Take Pay Cut?

 — Wackymoe (@wackymoe) February 10, 2017

-Radaronline is saying that “disgraced former Today show host” Billy Bush is desperate to salvage what is left of his career with a spot on DWTS.
-A production insider associated with DWTS says that Bush is “begging to be on the cast of DWTS season 24.”
+Radar Online is saying that “disgraced former Today show host” Billy Bush is desperate to salvage what is left of his career with a spot on DWTS.
+A production insider associated with DWTS says that Bush is “begging to be on the cast of DWTS Season 24.”

 RELATED REPORTS BY INQUISITR